 And sometimes, the best circle you have in your life was created for you.
 My mom and sisters are a constant lifeline of support and friendship for me.
 It’s a beautiful thing when you WANT to hang out with your family.
 And you find yourself counting the days until you see them again.
 (Currently, 16 days until I see my little sister!)

 So … I don’t have a tribe.
-I have circles of crazy, beautiful friendships that I wouldn’t trade for anything.
-Even Taylor Swift’s squad.
+I don’t have that one group of besties who I do everything with.
+I have small circles of crazy, beautiful friendships that I wouldn’t trade for anything.
+Not even Taylor Swift’s squad.
 Promise.

 *Built-in girlfriends are a family blessing!
 (And the guys aren’t bad either!)